 Ultimately, it spurred changes to federal regulations and local practices, which moved veterans off the streets and into assisted housing faster.
 Personally, I was moved by the resilience of a former Marine as he showed me the benches, bushes and bridges he made home while unnecessarily waiting for help.
 I turned that tour into a narrative, interactive map.

 His experiences echoed the stories shared with me by two lifelong friends who have been homeless off and on since middle school.
 All endured street violence they might have otherwise avoided if the programs from which they had sought help were better managed or funded, or if state laws had not barred programs from serving youth.
 One ultimately stabilized with our help and became an electrician’s apprentice.
-He died at age 26 from health complications developed living on the street.
-The other — who had been offered numerous full-ride scholarships out of high school — remains trapped by addiction and the effects of trauma.
+He died in this 20s from health complications developed living on the street.
+The other — who had been offered numerous scholarships out of high school — remains trapped by addiction and the effects of trauma.
 She reads more than me and is my favorite person with whom to talk politics.

 Shaken baby conviction of father who insisted his innocence relied on science, expert

 This was the first time I wrote a court story that went beyond the daily play-by-play to ask a critical question: Could Robert Wilkes actually be innocent?
 Several details shared during jury selection and early stages of the trial seemed unusual to me: Police had another suspect who they dismissed after the prosecutor hired a Minnesota doctor to review the medical files because local physicians were not giving her the answer she felt was right in her gut.
-I also wondered why Wilkes would spend months fighting for custody of his child, who had been placed in foster care because of his mother’s addiction, only to kill him the day he moved into a larger apartment for the space to his raise his son.
+I also wondered why Wilkes would spend months fighting for custody of his child, who had been placed in foster care because of his mother’s drug use, only to kill him the day he moved into a larger apartment for the space to his raise his son.

 My story did not definitively answered the question of whether Wilkes was guilty, but it did highlight problematic parts of the trial and put them into the national context of similar cases that resulted in wrongful convictions.
 It also explained the ways the evolving conclusions of science can be an ill fit for the finality of decisions made in courts.
 In hindsight, I should have asked more questions about the adequacy of the defense mounted by Wilkes’ public defender and waited to publish my story until I received documentation from the Minnesota doctor that showed whether he had, in fact, excluded other possible medical explanations for the infant’s death.
 Regardless, I learned much about project management and investigative techniques from this, my first major enterprise story.
 And my reporting brought the case to the attention of the Montana Innocence Project.
 They later found new medical evidence that the death was the result of a rare disease and not murder.
 The group is seeking to prove in court Wilkes is actually innocent and should be exonerated.